If you have any old mine

 Mine Lighting

-in mines was both a dangerous proposition and a vital
+Lighting in mines was both a vital

-necessity.
+necessity and dangerous proposition.
 Through the years several different types of mine lighting evolved, and then

 disappeared.
 After the introduction of electricity and battery powered

-The use of live flames from candles used in candlesticks, or carbide lamps, or even the light provided by
+collectability.
+The use of live flames from candles used in candlesticks,

-Safety or Davey lamps came to an end .
+Safety or Davey lamps came to an end.

 All forms of earlier

-miners candlesticks, to candlesticks that have unusual patented
+mine lighting are of interest.
+From the earliest miners candlesticks, to candlesticks that have unusual patented

 features, or examples with ornate file work or other decoration on them.